 – Anything else?

 “I don’t think so.”

-I grab her by the shoulders, turn her around away from me, and slap her behind.
+I push her by the shoulder to turn her away from me and then slap her behind.

 – Alright, get back into the kitchen woman, I’ll be back soon.